buggyrace/buggy-race-about/docs/running/user-management.md

 A user can be an _enrolled student_.
-This is used to distinguish students who are actively engaged in the project from other users (such as staff — although these are not mutually exlusive).
+This is used to distinguish students who are actively engaged in the project from other users (such as staff — although these are not mutually exclusive).
 In general, the race server decides if a user should be included in the following collections based on their _student_ status: